DevSubmarine/DiscordBot/README.md

 ## Planned Features
 - Whatever we neeed

+## Known issues
+- Due to a Discord backend bug, global slash commands do not appear in devsub guild on PC clients.
+As a *potential* workaround, currently [appsettings.json](DiscordBot/appsettings.json) is set to register only in that guild.
+This might not work and is less than optimal, but as bot is used currently, this is acceptable and won't hurt.

 ## Contributing
 Feel free to open a PR or submit an issue to contribute.